theopensystemslab/planx-new/doc/how-to/how-to-identify-missing-files.md

  - Once Scanni deleted a file, track this in a PlanX db table
    - Use records here to either update a user's session, or...
    - Check table before fetching files
    - More permissive payload creation - skip failed files and add comment to zip (e.g. a `failures.txt` listing any issues)
+   - The zip builder now fails outright rather than silently omitting a file, so a council never receives an incomplete submission.
+A `failures.txt` would still make sense for permanently deleted files, where retrying can never succeed.